le0booba/Superior_Tab_Mute/README.md

 ### ⚡ Instant Controls

 -   **Master Toggle**: Enable or disable the extension with a single click or shortcut (`Alt+Shift+S`).
--   **Global Mute**: Silence all tabs instantly (`Alt+Shift+M`).
+-   **Global Mute**: Silence all tabs instantly (`Alt+Shift+A`).
 -   **Set Sound Source**: Designate the current tab as the audio source in First Sound Mode (`Alt+Shift+E`).
 -   **Show All Tabs**: View and select from all available tabs, not just audible ones, in First Sound and Whitelist modes.
 -   **Expandable Options**: First Sound and Whitelist modes feature collapsible sections to reveal advanced settings and tab lists, keeping the interface clean and organized.
+Click the expand button (▼) to toggle additional controls.

 ### 🧠 Intelligent Automation